mikkel32/CoolBox/README.md

 - **Opt-in consent**: The setup orchestrator now records stage durations, task outcomes, failure codes, and sanitized environment metadata only when telemetry is explicitly enabled.
 Preferences are cached locally and can be overridden at runtime with `COOLBOX_TELEMETRY=0/1`.
 - **Anonymized insights**: Task failures include deterministic failure codes (stage, task, error type) plus optional remediation hints.
 These aggregate into an on-device knowledge base that powers the console dashboard's "most likely fix" suggestions without storing personal data.
 - **Storage adapters**: Telemetry is persisted to `artifacts/telemetry.jsonl` via an append-only JSONL adapter.
 Tests can swap in-memory adapters to keep runs deterministic.
+- **OpenTelemetry tracing**: Boot orchestration, ToolBus invocations, and plugin RPC handlers now emit OpenTelemetry spans.
+Trace context flows into plugin workers and back out so you can correlate host activity with plugin behaviour in Jaeger, Zipkin, or any other collector.
+- **ClickHouse streaming (optional)**: Set `COOLBOX_CLICKHOUSE_URL` (and optionally `COOLBOX_CLICKHOUSE_DATABASE`, `COOLBOX_CLICKHOUSE_TABLE`, `COOLBOX_CLICKHOUSE_USER`, `COOLBOX_CLICKHOUSE_PASSWORD`) to mirror telemetry into a local ClickHouse instance while the JSONL adapter continues to serve lightweight installs and knowledge-base hydration.
 - **QA guardrails**: New unit and integration tests simulate online/offline setup flows, recipe variants, and orchestrator edge cases using heavy system-call mocks so regressions are caught quickly without touching the network or filesystem.

 ## 🔌 Plugin Manifest & Runtimes